 Maungawhau Mount Eden, near the central city, and North Head in Devonport, are also fantastic volcanic cones worth visiting — both have short climbs and spectacular views of the city and harbour.
 Check out the impressive crater at Mount Eden and explore the ex-military tunnels on North Head.

-One Tree Hill and Cornwall Park is another beautiful Auckland spot — climb to the summit then have high tea at The Cornwall Park Bistro, a stroll around the gracious park grounds and visit the local sheep population that grazes the farms on the volcano’s flanks.
-You can tick off quite a few of the aforementioned spots if you take on the Coast to Coast Walkway - it’s a 16km walk from Onehunga on the Manukau Harbour (which is located on one side of the narrow isthmus Auckland sits on) to the Viaduct Harbour on the other side - when you get there you’ll find a cool drink awaits you at one of the many bars and pubs on the waterfront.
+One Tree Hill and Cornwall Park is another beautiful Auckland spot — climb to the summit, take high tea at The Cornwall Park Bistro, enjoy a stroll around the gracious park grounds, and visit the local sheep population that grazes the farms on the volcano’s flanks.
+You can tick off quite a few of the aforementioned spots if you take on the Coast to Coast Walkway, a 16 km walk from Onehunga on the Manukau Harbour (located on one side of the narrow isthmus Auckland sits on), to the Viaduct Harbour on the other side.
+When you get there, you’ll find a cool drink awaits you at one of the many bars and pubs on the waterfront.

 Tours are another great way to see Auckland.
 Choose from five-star coaches, budget bus tours, luxury limousine rides, and electric bicycle tours.
 Choose to see the main attractions or join a special-interest tour, focusing on anything from walking to wine.
 There are also plenty of lovely spaces to wander through nearby, such as the Auckland Domain and Albert Park.